usefindr/demo/DEMO_PLAN.md

 ### **🐕 Day 1: Getting Max (Copy-Paste Ready)**

 ```
 Today I bought Max!
-I always wanted a pet and stuff.
+I always wanted some one like him.
 He's such a bundle of energy and already feels like family.
 The way he looks at me with those bright eyes - it's like he's been waiting for me his whole life.
 I can't wait to create so many memories with him and watch him grow.
 This feels like the beginning of something really special.
 ```

 **Image to Upload**: Any dog photo (system will auto-detect as Max)